SimulPiscator/AirSane/README.md

 Using the gamma options of AirSane, you will be able to neutralize the gamma value of 1.8 in the macOS scanner profile.
 Apply the inverse of 1.8 as a `gray-gamma` and `color-gamma` value in your AirSane configuration file, as shown in the example above.
 By multiplying with another factor between 0.45 and 2.2, you can correct for the gamma value returned from the SANE backend.

+## Ignore List

+If a file exists at the location for the ignore list (by default, `/etc/airsane/ignorelist.conf`), AirSane will read that file line by line, treat each line as a regular expression to be matched against a device's SANE name, and will ignore any device that matches.

+The original purpose of the ignore list is to avoid loops with backends that auto-detect eSCL devices, but it may be used to suppress any device from AirSane's list of published devices.

 ## Troubleshoot